Sabarimala Temple: Prasadam: Distribution of Blessed Food

 The prasadam at Sabarimala temple are Aravana payasam and Appam.
 An 'Appam' is a sweet ball composed of rice, kadalippazham, and ghee, whereas 'Arvana' refers to a dense and sweet dessert.
+The term aravana is explained as being formed by combining ‘ara’ from ari (Malayalam for rice), ‘va’ from vellam (Malayalam for water), and ‘na’ from neyy (Malayalam for ghee), which later transformed into ‘ṇa’.

 The Chief Commissioner, Travancore Devaswom Board, said that the board has appointed the Central Food Technological Research Institute, Mysore, as a consultant for providing technical guidance to ensure the quality of Aravana, Appam, and other prasadam preparations at Sabarimala temple.

 Festival

-Makara Vilakku: the light of Capricorn festival
+Makara Vilakku: The Light of Capricorn Festival

 Makaravilakku is an annual festival held on Makara Sankranti in Kerala, India at the shrine of Sabarimala.
 Makara Vilakku or Makara Sankranti in Sanskrit means the festival of the zodiac sign Capricorn.
 The festival includes the Thiruvabharanam (sacred ornaments of the deity Ayyappan) procession and a congregation at the hill shrine of Sabarimala.
 An estimated half a million devotees flow to Sabarimala every year to have a darshan (glimpse) of this ritual this day.

-Makarajyoti: celestial light related to Makar Sankranti capricorn festival
+Makarajyoti: Celestial Light related to Makar Sankranti Capricorn Festival

 Makara Jyothi is the name given to the celestial star Sirius.
 It appears at the moment of Makar Sankranti, after which the holy arti is performed and the lighting of the Makaravilakku at Ponnambalamedu shall begin.

-Five methods of worship

-The customs of the pilgrims to Sabarimala are based on five worshipping methods; those of Shaivites, Shaktists and Vaishnavites.
-At first, there were three sections of devotees – the devotees of Shakti worship their deity by way of yajna, literally sacrifice, the devotees of Vishnu who followed the strict penance and continence, and the devotees of Shiva who partly followed these two methods.
-Another name of Ayyappa is Shasta.
-All these can be seen merged into the beliefs of pilgrims to Sabarimala.
-The chain the pilgrims wear comes from the Rudraksha chain of the Shaivites.
-The strict fasting, penance and continence is taken out of the beliefs of the Vaishnavites.